johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 Task 1 - Refactorings in Merge Commits
 ============
 In this task you will try to understand [Refactorings in Merge Commits](https://github.com/ualberta-smr/RefactoringsInMergeCommits)  analyzes merge commits in git repositries and determines whether refactoring changes are to blame for the conflicts.
-Prepare the tool environment according to the system requirements of the tool located on the [README.md](https://github.com/ualberta-smr/RefactoringsInMergeCommits/blob/master/README.md) file.
+Prepare the tool environment according to the system requirements of the tool located on the [README.md](https://github.com/ualberta-smr/RefactoringsInMergeCommits/blob/master/README.md) file. <br/>

+Clone-and-own [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) and then open the project in  IntelliJ IDE.

 **System Requirements** <br/>
 * Linux or macOS